 Pour Reception is a playful radio that strives to challenge our cultural understanding of what an interface is and can be.
-By using capacitive sensing and machine learning, two glasses of water are turned into a digital material for the user to explore and appropriate..
+By using capacitive sensing and machine learning, two glasses of water are turned into functional controllers for the user to explore.

 PrivacyLamp is designed to challenge internet users’ perception and awareness around the theme of online privacy and third-party trackers.
 While it takes form as a classic lamp, it is designed with a secondary (dis)functionality that mediates the activity of potential third-party-trackers on the user’s local network.

-Neutralisten is a twitter bot that aims to make the power of words in political use more visible.
-By engaging actively in danish political debates on Twitter, the bot retweet tweets with political charged words, but replaces the charged words with another word charged in the opposite direction.
+Neutralisten is a Twitter bot that aims to make the power of words in political use more visible.
+By engaging actively in danish political debates on Twitter, the bot detects tweets with politically charged words, replaces the words with opposite charges, and retweets.